How to Track Your Team's Tasks in Slack

 Good task trackers use a mixture of both strategies: they give the user the freedom to use the features they need, when they need it, but at the same time are always equipped to take over and push the user if they are in danger of missing out on an important deadline.

-Sidequest excels in these goals, turning it into an ideal task tracker for your team.
+Sidequest is an ideal task tracker for your team, 100% inside Slack.

 10 Minute Tour